 Puris are tasty, but not really healthy as foods go.
 So if you want to add in a touch of healthiness to your puris to make yourself feel a little better, do what my mom does for us.
 Add some crushed beetroot to the mixture.
-It’s also a good way to get the kids to eat beetroot if they don’t normally like them.
+This brightly-colored hidden beetroot flatbread is also a good way to get the kids to eat beetroot if they don’t normally like them.

-My sis doesn’t like beetroots in salads or other dishes, but she’ll eat beetroot puris any day.
+My sis doesn’t like beetroots in salads or other dishes, but she’ll eat a beetroot puri any day.
 So there’s a plus point!
 Oh, and another plus point; beetroots are inherently sweet, so the puris taste sweeter and kids love them and don’t make a fuss about the hidden veggies.

 Well, beetroots of course.
 You just add them to the regular puri dough and work as you usually do.
-So the ingredients are: wheat flour, 2 beetroots – skinned, boiled and chopped into 1-inch squares, salt, oil, Optional – ajwain (ova or carom seeds), oil for deep frying the puris and
+So the ingredients are: wheat flour, 2 beetroots – skinned, boiled, and chopped into 1-inch squares or mashed directly, salt, oil, Optional – ajwain (ova or carom seeds), oil for deep frying the puris and

 water – as needed.